 - A multivitamin daily, containing the antioxidant vitamins A, C, E, the B-vitamins and trace minerals, such as magnesium, calcium, zinc, and selenium.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 - 2 tablespoonfuls oil 1 - 2 times daily, to help reduce inflammation and improve immunity.
-Omega-3 fatty acids can have a blood-thinning effect and may increase the effect of blood-thinning medications, such as warfarin (Coumadin) and aspirin.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 to 2 tbsp. of oil, 1 to 2 times daily, to reduce inflammation and improve immunity.
+Omega-3 fatty acids can have a blood-thinning effect, and may increase the effect of blood-thinning medications, such as warfarin (Coumadin) and aspirin.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
-Some probiotic supplements may need refrigeration.
+- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+Some probiotic supplements need refrigeration.
 Check the label carefully.
 Some clinicians avoid giving probiotic supplements to severely immune-deficient patients.
+If using in children, make sure the supplement is specially formulated for use in children.
+DO NOT use a product for adults.

-Herbs are generally a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Herbs may help strengthen and tone the body's systems.
+As with any therapy, you should work with your health care provider before starting treatment.
+Most herbs are not suitable for prenant or nursing women unless prescribed by a speciliast.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.
 The herbs listed below are to help support immunity while providing antibacterial and antiviral support.
+DO NOT give herbs to children unless prescribed by their physician.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg 3 times a day, for inflammation and antiviral activity.
+- Cat's claw (Uncaria tomentosa), for inflammation and antiviral activity.
 Cat's claw can interfere with a variety of medications.
 Speak with your doctor.
 Cat's claw can have deleterious effects in patients with Leukemia and autoimmune disease.

-- Phyllanthus (Phyllanthus amarus) standardized extract, 200 mg 2 - 4 times daily for antiviral effects.
+- Phyllanthus (Phyllanthus amarus) standardized extract, 200 mg, 2 to 4 times daily for antiviral effects.
 Phyllanthus can interact with lithium and diabetes medications.
+Phyllanthus may slow blood clotting and therefore can interact with blood-thinning medications, such as warfarin (Coumadin) and aspirin, among others.
+It may also lower blood sugar so check with your doctor if you have blood sugar abnormalities.

 To reduce itching from the rash, use witch hazel (Hamamelis virginia) topically or add oatmeal to a bath.